FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 In practice, data is scaled into [0, 1] range as operations, such as multiplication, makes more sense in that domain.
 So the range {0, 1, 2, ..., 254, 255} becomes {0 / 255, 1 / 255, 2 /255, ..., 254 / 255, 255 / 255}.
 This is exactly what's done in the above figure.

 ## In Practice
-So now we know what a Luminosity Mask Generator is and what is it doing.
+So now we know what a Luminosity Mask Generator is, and what it is doing.
-On the next step, let's try to understand how it is done in Photoshop in most cases.
+On the next step, let's try to understand how this is done in Photoshop in most cases.
-As discussed above, one need to create a LUT and there 2 main approaches doing so - The Calculations Tool or the Curve Tool.
+As discussed above, one need to create a LUT and there are two main approaches doing so - The Calculations Tool or the Curve Tool.
 One can apply each of those on Grayscale Image and the output is basically Luminosity Mask.

 ### Curve Tool
-The [Curve Tool](https://helpx.adobe.com/photoshop/using/curves-adjustment.html) is a Visualized LUT table by a Curve.
+The [Curve Tool](https://helpx.adobe.com/photoshop/using/curves-adjustment.html) is a LUT table visualized by a Curve.
-It practically let the user draw the LUT using a flexible "Curve".
+It practically lets the user draw the LUT using a flexible "Curve".

 <br/>
 ![Figure 004][Figure004]{:class="center-img"}